kouhin/rrr-lazy/README.md

 #### debounce
 Type: `Boolean` Default: `false`

-Set `debounce1` to `true` to use [debounce](https://lodash.com/docs#debounce) function so that the checking function is only triggered after a user stops scrolling.
+Set `debounce` to `true` to use [debounce](https://lodash.com/docs#debounce) function so that the checking function is only triggered after a user stops scrolling.

 ### mode
 Type: `placeholder` | `container` Default: `placeholder`